fllstx/job-skill-assessment/quizzes/css/css-quiz.md

 - [ ] The rem unit is relative to the font-size of the p element.
 - [ ] You have to set the value for the rem unit by writing a declaration such as rem { font-size: 1 Spx; }
 - [ ] The rem unit is relative to the font-size of the containing (parent) element.
-- [ ] The rem unit is relative to the font-size of the root element of the page.
+- [ checked] The rem unit is relative to the font-size of the root element of the page.

 ### In the following media query example, what conditions are being targeted?